lava/ansi-image/README.md

 # ansi-image

-A library and tool for displaying images in the terminal using ANSI color codes.
-This is a straight port of the algorithm from the [tiv (TerminalImageViewer)](https://github.com/stefanhaustein/TerminalImageViewer) command, making it available as a Python library.
+A library and tool for displaying images in the terminal, using ANSI color codes.

+The pixel-to-ansi algorithm a straight port from the [tiv (TerminalImageViewer)](https://github.com/stefanhaustein/TerminalImageViewer) implementation, so this library should produce exactly the same images.

+The main difference compared to most other terminal image viewers is that this project is mainly designed as a library, instead of a command-line application.

 The image handling is based on PIL/Pillow, so all common image formats are supported.